 Pan frying salmon is pretty easy, but I prefer, and find it even easier, to bake it in the oven.

 For me, it’s a short cut to dinner bliss.
-Plus because it’s hands off you’re to tend to other dinner prep duties.
+It’s hands off so you’re able to tend to other dinner prep duties.